nemu69/snow-crash/level03/Ressources/README.md

 ▒[▒/usr/bin/env echo Exploit me0p▒▒▒L▒▒▒▒p▒▒▒▒▒▒▒▒▒▒▒▒▒▒zR|
 ```

-After some reflexion, we decide to try se if the tmp folder got all right.
+After some reflexion, we decide to try to see if the tmp folder got all right.
 And it is the case, so we decide to redirect echo on getflag, because we suppose that the executable use ` execve ` for printing the message with the bin ` echo ` .

 ```